Noloquideus/Lognet/README.md

 ```
 In this example, the perform_async_logging function logs messages asynchronously using the LognetLoggerAsync instance.
 The asyncio.run() function is used to execute the asynchronous function.
 Ensure that your Python version supports asyncio.run() (Python 3.7 and later).

+## Connect with me/bug/request/suggestion
+Check the FEEDBACK.md for information

 ## Documentation
 Check the USAGE.md file for comprehensive examples and configuration details.